scottmckuen/qoord/README.md

 Qoord is a quantum circuit simulator, written to teach myself about quantum computing, and (very secondarily) to prototype quantum algorithms.

-In ordinary computers, the deepest level of programming, directly on the chip, uses logic gates (AND, OR, NOT) to manipulate binary bits.
+In ordinary computers, the deepest level of programming (directly on the chip) uses logic gates (AND, OR, NOT) to manipulate binary bits.
 Most quantum computing efforts are also focused on this kind of "gate-based" computing - devices are built from quantum bits or _qubits_.
 Quantum computers also use